 Sara Pugh’s baby became ill when she was only a few days old.
 She was taken to hospital but not treated with antiviral drugs because “No one knew what was wrong.”
 As a result, the damage to her organs and brain caused this tragic death.
 This story was reported in the Daily Mirror, 5 Dec 2014.

-The reason this could happen is that her mum had never had herpes simplex (cold sores or genital sores).
+The reason this could happen is that the mother had never had herpes simplex (cold sores or genital sores).
 So she did not have the antibodies to give the baby in the womb.
 Most women do have this virus and therefore pass the antibodies to their babies to protect them during birth.
 And that is why this is such a rare occurrence that it makes the news!
-In fact, it is not known from whom she caught herpes simplex.
+In fact, it is not known from whom the baby caught herpes simplex.

 If doctors consider herpes simplex when a new baby falls ill during the first days of life, then antiviral treatment, as a drip, can prevent any long-term complications – the baby makes a full recovery.
 Marian Nicholson of the HVA comments “Whilst his death is tragic, we need to put it in context.
 Nearly three quarters of a million babies are born each year, only 30 develop herpes simplex in the first days of life and most of these make a full recovery.